 You bring up a thought of lovingkindness and radiate that until you get you into the first jhana.
 You continue.
 Your determination will stop you from going higher than the first jhana, for example.

-Make the determination mentally: "I will go no higher than the first jhana and come out at 7:15Am. - 15 minutes
+Make the determination mentally: "On will go no higher than the first jhana and emerge at 7:15:10Am. - 15 minutes 10 secs

 You will work with increments of time starting first with: